V2.2: Building an API

 Hanami provides an action generator we can use to create this action.
 Running this command will create the home show action:

-$ bundle exec hanami generate action home.show --skip-view
+$ bundle exec hanami generate action home.index --skip-view --skip-route --skip-tests

-We can find this action in our app directory at app/actions/home/show.rb:
+We can find this action in our app directory at app/actions/home/index.rb:

 # app/actions/home/show.rb